 Storage technology is no longer just the storage admin’s problem.
 As an app owner, your storage solution can be a bottleneck, or it can be an accelerant.
-And if you’ve run into any of the following barriers that many organizations encounter, it might be time to ask: Is your storage holding you back?
+If you’ve run into any of the following, it might be time to ask: Is your storage holding you back?

 “Going between on-prem and the cloud is still tricky.”

-To get the data mobility you need to run apps anywhere you want, you’ll want a consistent storage solution beneath a hybrid-cloud environment, so private- and public-cloud data storage aren’t separated.
+To get the data mobility you need to run apps anywhere, you’ll want a consistent storage solution so private- and public-cloud data storage aren’t separate.
 A unified storage environment helps apps speak the same language, no matter where they’re deployed.
-Need to quickly spin up a cloud-based instance for testing, QA, or development?
-Get a storage solution that makes it quick and easy to clone on-prem storage to the cloud.
+Need to quickly spin up a cloud-based instance for testing, QA, or app development?
+Get storage that makes it quick and easy to clone on-prem storage to the cloud.